Micheline Soong PH.D.

 ENG 4910: English Program Capstone

-RECENT SCHOLARLY ACTIVITIES
+RECENT SCHOLARLY ACTIVITIES:

 What We Must Remember: Linked Poetry by Ann Inoshita, Juliet Kono, Christy Passion and Jean Toyama.
 Bamboo Ridge Press, 2017.
 The Pacific Rim Review of Books, Issue 24, Vol 13, No. 1, (2019): pp. 27 & 29.

-Japanese Mythology in Film: A Semiotic Approach to Reading Japanese Film and Anime by Yoshiko Okuyama.
+Japanese Mythology In Film: A Semiotic Approach To Reading Japanese Film And Anime by Yoshiko Okuyama.
 Marvels & Tales: Journal of Fairy Tale Studies.
 Vol. 31, No. 2, Fall 2017. pp. 430-432.
-DOI: 10.13110/marvelstales.31.2.0430 Stable URL: https://www.jstor.org/stable/10.13110/marvelstales.31.2.0430
+DOI: 10.13110/marvelstales.31.2.0430

 The Charm Buyers by Lillian Howan.
 University of Hawaii Press, 2017.
 The Pacific Rim Review of Books.
 Issue 22, Vol. 11, No. 2 (2017): 29.

 “Hawaii/Local Literature.”
 Asian American Society: An Encyclopedia.
 Ed.
 Mary Yu Danico.
 4 vols.
 Thousand Oaks, CA: SAGE Reference with the Association for Asian American Studies.
 September 2014.
-DOI: http://dx.doi.org/10.4135/9781452281889.n148.
+DOI: https://sk.sagepub.com/reference/asian-american-society-an-encyclopedia/n148.xml.

 “Masako Takeda and Robert Aitken: Two Views of Japanese Aesthetics, Reading Matsuo Basho’s ‘Old Pond—Furuikeya’ Haiku through Literary and Zen Buddhist Lenses.”
 24th Japan Studies Association Annual Conference.
 Honolulu, Hawaii.
 4-6 January 2018.
+Presented paper.

-Most Influential Books and Writer on My Career: Ursula K. Le Guin's Earthsea Cycle
+Most Influential Books And Writer On My Career: Ursula K. Le Guin's Earthsea Cycle